-Despite my article a few years ago clarifying the true origins of Halloween and a proper Orthodox attitude towards it ("Orthodoxy and Halloween: Separating Fact From Fiction", see also my Halloween Resource Page), many Orthodox Christian clergy and faithful still embrace and promote a false version promoted by fundamentalists of recent times to senselessly scare people away from ANY participation in the holiday.
+Despite my articles over the past few years clarifying the true origins of Halloween and a proper Orthodox attitude towards it today, many Orthodox Christian clergy and faithful still embrace and promote a false version promoted by fundamentalists of recent times to senselessly scare people away from ANY participation in the holiday.
 The only thing we should fear in this instance, however, is falsehood and bearing false witness when presented with the truth.
-Below is a more balanced version concerning the truth about Halloween, whether one likes the truth or not.
+Below is a balanced version concerning the truth about Halloween.

 By Catherine Beyer